ulfk/GameOfLife/README.md

 ## Features of the UI

-The start configuration is generated randomized or can be loaded from a file.
-Available files are recognized by naming convention so you can add new files as needed.
-One of the files can be selected as start population.
-The processing can be started and stopped and the frequency of generating a new generation can be adjusted.
-The displayed canvas can be dragged by the mouse to change the visible area.
-The size of the displayed cells can be changed.

-As datafiles, the program supports:
+The UI has the following features (hint: 'universe' is the configuration of cells):

+- generate random universe
+- load universe form file (TXT or RLE, see below)
+- new universes are displayed centered after loading
+- start/stop calculation
+- change speed of generations
+- change display-size of cells
+- move the displyed universe by dragging it with your mouse
+- change cells by holding SHIFT and right-click with your mouse

+The program supports these data files:

+- RLE files like described here: https://www.conwaylife.com/wiki/Run_Length_Encoded
 - plain text files: every non-space character is interpreted as living cell

-- RLE files like described here: https://www.conwaylife.com/wiki/Run_Length_Encoded
+There are predefined files or you can open any other file.

 ## Screenshot